SmartArmStack/.github/profile/README.md

  - Operator-side (Windows 10/11): https://github.com/SmartArmStack/smart_arm_master_windows
       - 3DSystems interface family

- The initial version of this repository has been described in the following [publication](http://doi.org/10.1002/rcs.2053).
+ The initial version of the software in this repository has been described in the following [publication](http://doi.org/10.1002/rcs.2053).

 ```bibtex
 @Article{marinho2020integration,